My extended family has a strange birthday ritual. Every year, my cousin and her brother toast each other with red wine on their birthdays, declaring,

 The Baby Cake

 The first Birthday Cake of Immortality evolved out the discovery of my cousins’ birthday ritual.
-We pondered how to append the “eating babies” part of the toast to the act of drinking red wine without getting arrested for indecency, cannibalism, or worse.
+We pondered how to append the “eating babies” part of the toast to the act of drinking red wine out of the best coolers and ice chests we got for the party without getting arrested for indecency, cannibalism, or worse.
 The answer: rounds of sponge cake layered with strawberry jam; flesh-coloured buttercream frosting; licorice umbilical cord.
 A friend belatedly suggested a strawberry Jell-o placenta.

 Of the 5 witnesses present on this day, only myself and my cousin Leanne were able to dig in.
 Team member Jason could only stomach the cake bits that were shaved off the final product.